una-gal/una-gal/README.md

 ## Events as a speaker and workshop giver

 ### 2025
+* [AI in Finance 2025](https://github.com/pyladiesams/ai-in-finance-python-lecture-may2025) - Python hands-on lecture at UVA - 21 May 2025
+* [Metrics and early traction for startups](https://github.com/una-gal/event-slides/blob/main/others/Metrics-early-traction.pdf) - Workshop for AI4ALL Women Entrepreneur Program - 05 May 2025
 * [Evaluating LLM-based applications](https://github.com/pyladiesams/eval-llm-based-apps-jan2025) - Workshop at PyLadies Hamburg/Amsterdam - 16 January 2025

 ### 2024